vidjil/vidjil/doc/user.md

 ## How to find primers sequences on clonotype ?

-To do this, go to `sequences features` menu and select `Primers` entrie.
+To do this, go to `☰ sequences features` menu and select `Primers` entrie.

 If computed primer is present in the sequence, it will be added as an underlighted sequence.